Menopause Test, measures FSH

 - Dry and cracked mucous membranes in the genital area

-- Discomfort in the genital area (often caused by an increased vaginal pH due to reduced estrogen production)
+- Genital discomfort (often caused by an increased vaginal pH due to reduced estrogen production)